 - Certificate – A certificate is a short program that takes less than a year to complete.
 They provide specialized training for vocational courses to get into a specific job quickly.

-However, some for-profit schools may be looking to make easy money through the GI Bill.
-Students should look out for fake checks that are associated with grant scams and financial aid scams.
-Opting for a college that helps veterans find education benefits offered for free is a good idea.
-Students should stick close to the recommendations made by the VA when using their GI Bill funds and always beware of financial aid scams.
+Still, some for-profit schools may be looking to make easy money through GI Bill benefits.
+Student veterans should look out for fake checks that are associated with grant scams and financial aid scams.
+Opting for a college that helps veterans find education benefits for free is a good idea.

 #3 Cost